OpenBCI/Documentation/docs/05ThirdParty/06-ThinkPulse/ThinkPulse_Getting_Started.md

 5) Stop the session, close the GUI, turn off the Cyton board
 6) Start the system up again.
 The changes you made to the settings will be saved

-Please also refer to the resolved [troubleshooting thread](https://openbci.com/forum/index.php?p=/discussion/2869/thinkpulse-active-electrodes-q-a-resolved) in the OpenBCI Technical Form
+Please also refer to the resolved [troubleshooting thread](https://openbci.com/forum/index.php?p=/discussion/2869/thinkpulse-active-electrodes-q-a-resolved) in the OpenBCI Technical Forum,

 ## Non-medical Use Disclaimer